 Report a situation

 Montréal’s police department (SPVM) now offers the option to report a situation online.

 For all emergencies, or to report an imminent danger to yourself or others, call 911.

 Although the city is taking the necessary measures to maintain services to the public and to protect the health and well-being of its population, this would not be possible without the collaboration of all parties involved in handling the current situation:

-- Municipal taxes: The second instalment of annual property taxes is postponed to July 2, 2020.
+- Taxes : The city is postponing the 2 nd instalment of the annual property tax account and SDC contribution payments.
 This measure does not apply to other bills, such as transfer taxes.
+Find out more

 Assistance measures offered by the city

 - Montréal has implemented a recovery plan with 20 measures to support organizations, business owners and businesses in the Montréal agglomeration.
 Read more

 - PME MTL will administer the new funding worth $50 million to support businesses announced by the Minister of Economic Development and Official Languages, the Honourable Mélanie Joly, Minister of Economy and Innovation Pierre Fitzgibbon and Mayor Valérie Plante.
 Read the press release

 - Montréal is assisting merchants with the reopening of businesses.
 Read more